MyFord Touch: SYNC2 warranty

-Any units which have failed and where the vehicle is under warranty will naturally be rectified under the warranty scheme, however it is likely a SYNC2 unit will be replaced with a SYNC2 unit where on-hand stock permits, unless there are repeated reproducible problems and the customer has noticed one of the many operational issues that exist.
-Ford has a strict policy relating to repeated failures of a component and this falls into that category suggesting fitment of a SYNC3 unit where applicable to prevent further failures would be an appropriate solution.
+Any units which have failed and where the vehicle is under warranty will naturally be rectified under the warranty scheme, however, it is likely a SYNC2 unit will be replaced with a SYNC2 unit where on-hand stock permits, unless there are repeated reproducible problems and the customer has noticed one of the many operational issues that exist.

+Ford has a strict policy relating to repeated failures of a component, which this component falls into, suggesting fitment of a SYNC3 unit where applicable to prevent further failures.

 An internal document circulated in Q4 2015 stated that any new vehicle from Q1 2016 onwards fitted with SYNC2 upon delivery should be replaced under warranty.
-This was to safeguard the batch building and storing of vehicles being equipped with the older option and making it to market during the cross over period.
-This also safeguarded against dealerships pre-ordering vehicles and storing against possible future orders.
+This was intended to safeguard the batch building and storing of vehicles being equipped with the older option and making it to market during the crossover period.
+This was also intended to safeguard against dealerships pre-ordering vehicles and storing them against possible future orders.